 Lutherans are Christians who accept the teachings of Martin Luther (1483 – 1546).
 Luther was a German theologian who realized that there were significant differences between what he read in the Bible and the practices of the Roman Catholic church at that time.
-On October 31, 1517, he posted a challenge on the door of Wittenberg University, titled “95 Theses” (to debate 95 theological issues).
+On October 31, 1517, he posted 95 theses (or challenges for debate) on the door of the castle church in Wittenberg.
 His hope was that the church would reform its practice and preaching to be more consistent with the Word of God as contained in the Bible.

 What started as an academic debate escalated into a distinct separation between the Roman Catholic church of the time and those who accepted Luther’s suggested reforms.
 “Lutheran” became the name of the group that agreed with Luther’s convictions.

 Today, nearly five centuries later, Lutherans still celebrate the Reformation on October 31 and still hold to the basic principles of Luther’s theological teachings, such as Grace alone, faith alone, Scripture alone.
 These comprise the very essence of Lutheranism:

 Lutherans accept two Sacraments as God-given means for penetrating the lives of people with His grace.
 Although they are not the only means of God’s self-revelation, Baptism and Holy Communion are visible acts of God’s love.